babafun/sleep-from-scratch/README.md

 This is a completely standalone sleep implementation for x86_64 Linux that depends only on the Linux kernel.

-I made it for my YouTube video which you can find here:
+Made by valignatev.
+Their YouTube video can be found below:

 https://www.youtube.com/watch?v=IbibjkI1kIs

+Rust implementation by Nekrolm, C++ implementation by babafun.

 Sources: